bg-wilkesreid/vue-lunata/getting-started.md

 ### Explanation

-The `<data-table>` component uses two fundamental props: `items` and `columns`.
+The `<lunata-table>` component uses two fundamental props: `items` and `columns`.
 The value of the `items` prop is an array of data which will determine the rows that are listed, and the value of the `columns` prop is an array of objects describing the columns of the table.

 #### Items

 Items must be an array of objects.
-This data can really be organized in any way.

 #### Columns